jeftegoes/AwsOverview/AWS CloudFormation.md

         - prod
   ```
 - The logical ID is for you to choose.
-  - It's how you name condition
+  - It's how you name condition.
 - The intrinsic function **(logical)** can be any of the following:
   - `Fn::And`
   - `Fn::Equals`